graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 The [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) repository will be cloned to /repositories/BoostingMonocularDepth and added to sys.path

-Model `weights` will be downloaded automatically on first use and saved to /models/midas or /models/leres
+Model `weights` will be downloaded automatically on first use and saved to /models/midas or /models/leres.

+### Updating
+In the WebUI, in the `Extensions` tab, in the `Installed` subtab, click `Check for Updates` and then `Apply and restart UI`.

 ## Usage
 Select the "NormalMap vX.X.X" script from the script selection box in either txt2img or img2img.